This post may contain affiliate links. Please read our disclosure policy.

 - Pour sugar over the top of the apples in the pan along with the pinch of kosher salt and pinch of cinnamon if desired.
 On medium heat allow the sugar to caramelize, swirling if needed, and rotating the pan to make sure the caramel is even all the way around.
 Take the caramel to a medium amber.

 - Flambée!
 Add the alcohol on top of the caramelized apples.
 Light on fire using a gas burner, kitchen torch or lighter.
-Allow the alcohol to burn off completely (no flame, no more alcohol).
+Allow the alcohol to burn off completely (no flame means no more alcohol).

 - Remove from heat and allow to cool to room temperature.

-- Cut puff to be just slightly larger than your pan.
+- Cut puff pastry sheet to be just slightly larger than your pan.
 Place on top of apples, rolling in the sides if they are slightly too large.

 - Bake in preheated oven 20-30 minutes or until the puff pastry is puffed and golden brown.